 You may find it reassuring to learn that there are some people whose genes protect them, to some extent, from putting on too much weight.
 Their PPARG gene has a variation that means they don’t store extra calories as fat.
 But that protective aspect can eventually be broken if they continue to overeat.
 So, if you’ve got a friend like mine, you might want to check how they fare later in life.

-What if you don’t win the genetic lottery?
+What if you don’t win the DNA lottery?

 And what about those of us who discover that we have a variation in our FTO gene (a.k.a. the “fat gene”) that means we have higher levels of the “hunger hormone” ghrelin in our blood?
 This means we can take longer to feel like we’ve eaten enough, and we might feel hungry sooner than others.
 We seem to prefer high-calorie foods and struggle to say no to seconds a bit more than we’d like.
 The combined effect can lead to regrettable encounter with a packet of Tim Tams.
 And in turn, some unwanted extra kilos.